Student Conduct Code

 Observance of Local State and Federal laws

-Note: College disciplinary action does not preclude the possibility of civil or criminal charges being placed against an individual, nor does the filing of civil or criminal charges preclude disciplinary action by the college.
-This provision also requires students to comply with the laws of foreign jurisdictions in which they may be visiting or studying
+Because Calvin College’s disciplinary process is completely separate from the legal system and utilizes a different standard of proof, it is possible that a student will face different outcomes from the college than from the court system.
+College disciplinary action does not preclude the possibility of civil or criminal charges being placed against an individual, nor does the filing/dismissing of civil or criminal charges preclude disciplinary action by the college.

 The Safer Spaces Policies and Procedures address Discrimination, Harassment, and Retaliation.
 To review the entire Safer Spaces Policy, go here.